akapet00/EMF-exposure-analysis/playground/IEEE-TEMC_paper/README.md

 ## Cite

-Lojić Kapetanović A, Poljak D. Assessment of incident power density on spherical head model up to 100 GHz.
-IEEE Transactions on Electromagnetic Compatibility, vol. 64, no. 5, pp. 1296-1303, 2022, doi: 10.1109/TEMC.2022.3183071.
+A. Kapetanović and D. Poljak, "Assessment of Incident Power Density on Spherical Head Model up to 100 GHz," in IEEE Transactions on Electromagnetic Compatibility, vol. 64, no. 5, p.
+1296-1303, 2022, doi: 10.1109/TEMC.2022.3183071.